-Figure 2-18.
-Ensuring launcher is locked in the extended position.
+Figure 2-19.
+Firing the launcher.

 WHEN OPERATING THE LAW, KEEP IT POINTED DOWNRANGE.
 ENSURE YOUR WHOLE BODY IS CLEAR OF THE MUZZLE AND REAR OF THE LAUNCHER, AND ENSURE THE BACKBLAST AREA IS CLEAR.

 2-8.
 MISFIRE PROCEDURES

 A misfire is a complete failure to fire caused by a procedural or mechanical failure.
 Which misfire procedures should be used depends on whether the firer is in a combat or training environment.